gregid/standard-resource/docs/resources/lists.md

 group, such as a sorted list of resources.
 Other times, you may need an unordered group, such as the list of resources that a user has selected on an interface.

-Lists are designed to support these situations.
+Lists are designed for these use cases.
 Anytime that you need a grouping of resources, you should use lists.

 ### List Names